Graduate Student Transportation and Parking

 If you are unable to bike, walk or take public transportation to campus, there are several parking options.

-Subsidized On-Site Parking: A limited number (200) of subsidized parking spaces are provided in three campus garages for graduate students at the Johns Hopkins University School of Medicine for $55 per month, which is deducted from your paycheck.
+Subsidized On-Site Parking: A limited number of subsidized parking spaces are provided in three campus garages for graduate students at the Johns Hopkins University School of Medicine for $55 per month, which is deducted from your paycheck.
 To apply for a subsidized parking space, please see the following directions.
 You cannot obtain on-site subsidized parking by going to the parking office.

-1. Fill out the GSA Subsidized Parking Request Form.
+- Fill out the GSA Subsidized Parking Request Form.

-3. Indicate your preference for the garages.
+- Indicate your preference for the garages.
 If you want the first available space regardless of location, list the garages in order of preference.
 You cannot transfer to another garage once assigned a subsidized spot.

-4. Any questions should be sent to [email protected]
+- Any questions should be sent to [email protected]

 There is currently a waitlist for subsidized on-site parking.
-The waiting time can range from a month to more than a year.
+The wait time can range from a month to more than a year.
 Names on the waitlist are in the order in which applications are received, and there is one waitlist for all garages.
 When a parking space is available, you will be notified by email.
 You have one week to accept the spot before it will be offered to the next student on the list.

 Nonsubsidized On-Site Parking: Students can also buy a parking space in a campus garage for $120 per month.
-To apply, please visit the parking office in the Nelson/Harvey Building, room 108.
+To apply, please visit the parking office in the Nelson/Harvey Building, Room 108.
 In addition to single-driver parking passes, carpool parking passes are available.

-• Monument Lot: Located at 3700 E. Monument St., about 1.3 miles east of campus, this lot is convenient for drivers coming from Interstate 95.
+- Monument Lot: Located at 3700 E. Monument St., about 1.3 miles east of campus, this lot is convenient for drivers coming from Interstate 95.
 A $20 refundable deposit is required for a lot pass.

-• Fallsway Lot: This parking lot is at 545 N. High St. and is convenient to Interstate 83.
+- Fallsway Lot: This parking lot is at 545 N. High St. and is convenient to Interstate 83.

 Please note that each garage has different evening and weekend hours.
 The McElderry Street, Orleans Street, Ashland and Rutland garages are open 24 hours a day, seven days a week.
+For more information on parking at East Baltimore, visit the Parking Office site.

-Parking Office (Full-Price Garage, Carpool Pass)
+Parking Office

-Nelson/Harvey Building, Room 108
+Nelson/Harvey Building, Room 108410-955-5333

 Monday–Friday, 8 a.m.–4 p.m.